 The aroma of this tea is a heady mixture of pine and hardwood smoke, fruit, and spice with flavors of pine smoke, bacon, and some dark stone fruit.
 Medium to full-bodied.

-4 oz tin loose black tea.
-An ancient and much loved tea from China, large leaves are dried over smoky pine fires.
-As you might imagine, the tea develops a distinctive smoky flavor.
-Give it a try when you want a change of pace.
+An ancient and much loved tea from China, large leaves are dried over smoky pine fires giving the tea a distinctive smoky flavor.
 Lapsangs comes from The Wuyi Mountains (WuyiShan) in the northeastern part of Fujian Province.
 This was where black teas were first developed (called Bohea.)
 In the steeply forested mountains wood was plentiful, so it came naturally to smoke tea like bacon.
 The leaves were slowly withered to create a complex tea, then the leaves were slowly dried in rooms with a smoky fire below.